 There is a saying that an army runs on it’s stomach.
 The same could be said for most backpackers and outdoor adventurers.
 For most, food is not only fuel for the journey, but also a source of enjoyment, comfort, and motivation.

 There is a wide range of approaches taken by people.
-Some people have strong philosophical believes which guide food selection like people who only bring “raw foods”, vegetarians, etc. Some people prepare full gourmet meals including wine.
+Some people have strong philosophical beliefs which guide food selection like people who only bring “raw foods”, vegetarians, etc. Some people prepare full gourmet meals including wine.
 Some people are completely utilitarian when it comes to food.
-They select food based on it’s ease of preparation, caloric density, and maybe cost / calories.
-Many of these people bring nothing but power bars, snickers, and energy jel so they can eat “on the go” and don’t have to stop to prepare food.
+They select food based on ease of preparation, caloric density, and maybe cost / calories.
+Some people bring nothing but power bars, snickers, and energy jel so they can eat “on the go” and don’t have to stop to prepare food.

 You should know what sort of person you are, and select food that will help you succeed on your journey.
 Most people want tasty food, and often bring special snacks to celebrate accomplishments and reward themselves for hard work.
 Special food can take many forms.
 For some, it’s a special dessert for the end of the day, a bit of fruit fruits or vegetables, or maybe sardines or salmon roe on a cracker.
 I encourage people to take food that with enhance their journey.

 The food people bring is extremely varied as is how the food is packaged.
 I know some people who just bring ready to eat food, others who bring canned food, some who carry MREs, and still others who only bring pre-packaged freeze dried food targeted at backpackers.
 [Many people repacking the pre-packaged freeze dried meals before starting their trip.]
 My suggestion is bring enough food to eat healthy (balanced meals) and try to minimize weight.
 The backpacker oriented freeze dried meals are easy and light, but you can make meals which are just as light (and cheaper) from your local grocery store.

-While I am not a fanatic about it, I tend to think there is some merit behind Barry Sear’s Zone Diet and related diets.
-There was a nice article in the NYT about the scientific evidence that a low carb diet is healthy.
-A simple summary of the Zone diet is that you should take 40% of your calories from carbohydrates (ideally complex like veggies and beans, not sugar or simple starches), 30% from protein, and 30% from fat.
+While I am not a fanatic about it, I tend to think there is some merit behind eating a low carb diet.
+One variant of this is Barry Sear’s Zone Diet 40% of your calories from carbohydrates (ideally complex like veggies and beans, not sugar or simple starches), 30% from protein, and 30% from fat.
 People who are keto adapted can get away with carrying less food weight because fat has more calories / gram, and they are more able to harvest enough from body fat without impacting muscle.

 I don’t vary what I take a lot.
 Sure, I like gourmet meals at home, but when I am on the trail I am willing to eat more or less the same thing multiple days if the food is light and presents little hassle to make and cleanup.
 My typical three season meals are:

-- Breakfast: South Beach, Zone Perfect of Quest Nutrition Bars.
+- Breakfast: South Beach, Zone Perfect or Quest Nutrition Bars.
 In colder weather instant oatmeal cooked in the paper packet, maybe with some protein powder added.

-- Snacks/Lunch: Low Fat Salami, Tortilla, Mustard, with some hard cheese.
+- Snacks/Lunch: Low Fat Salami or smoked salmon, Tortilla, Mustard, with some hard cheese.
 Crystal Light Lemonade.
 Shorter trips carrots or other raw veggie.

-- Dinner: 2-3 oz Couscous or ramen noodles, 2-4oz dehydrated meat or foil sealed meat, olive oil, crystal light lemonade and some dark chocolate or Ferrero Rocher for desert and mint tea.
+- Dinner: Couscous or ramen noodles, dehydrated meat or foil sealed meat, olive oil, crystal light lemonade and some dark chocolate or Ferrero Rocher for desert and mint tea.
 With others often hummus appetizer with veggies.

 As it gets colder I end up carrying more food (you burn food faster to stay warm).
 On cooler trips I take 2500-3000Kcal, and even more in the dead of winter.

 Note: folks who do the long trails (like the PCT) will find that after a few weeks or maybe a month will have burned off all their excess fat.
-Once that is happens, most hikers find themselves eating significantly more than they expect (more like 4500-5500Kcal).
+Once that has happened, most hikers find themselves eating significantly more than they expect.